marthoc/kuna/info.md

 ## Caveats

-This integration has only been tested with a Maximus Smart Light.
-Testing and feedback by users with other (and multiple!)
-Kuna devices would be much appreciated!

 This custom integration retrieves data from the same private API used by the Kuna mobile app, as Kuna does not offer a public API.
 Be gentle to the API and use at your own risk!

-## TODO

-- Support streaming from Kuna's websockets streaming endpoint in Home Assistant frontend.